DLR-SL/CPACS_Seminar/readme.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/DLR-SL/CPACS_Seminar/HEAD)

-### Setting up Conda environments to run the examples
+## Setting up Conda environments and run the examples

-If you do not have your own Python environment set up, I recommend using Conda as a package and environment manager.
-In our case, Miniconda is sufficient as we will be setting up our own environments individually.
+It is recommended to use [Conda](https://docs.conda.io) as a Python package and environment manager.
+In our case, Miniconda is sufficient as we will be setting up a clean environment from a given list of required extensions.
 After installing Conda, create a new environment from the `environment.yml` file:
 ```
 conda env create -f environment.yml
 ```